fungible-farm/dots/README.md

 🐧  Git was originally written by Linus Torvalds the inventor & spiritual leader of Linux as a way to coordinate the actions of millions of developers globally working productively on a single project.
 Linux runs approximately 96.3% of the top 1 million Internet servers use Linux today and Linux is built with Git.
 Fungible.farm using GIT & this [http://github.com/fungible-farm/dots](Dots) repo as a source of truth gives the organization automation super-powers which obviates the need to hire persons in high-low low-automata roles such an [RPA](https://www.cio.com/article/227908/what-is-rpa-robotic-process-automation-explained.html) "robotic process automation" prone popular with ["Silicon valley"](https://www.imdb.com/title/tt2575988/) organizations.
 Git is one of many tactical advantages built into the project.

-🦘 : DEAR AUSTRALIANS: The git software was popularized in corporations globally by an Australian company known as [Atlassian](https://www.atlassian.com/git/tutorials/what-is-git), which at a valuation of $65b USD is the [largest Australian tech company](https://www.spaceship.com.au/learn/what-are-australias-biggest-tech-companies/), more than 2x larger than the next closest competitor Afterpay. 🐨  Atlassian birthed the abomindable GIT SPRINT/SCRUM planning tool known as [JIRA](https://www.atlassian.com/software/jira) that is notorious for "top/down" non-agile waterfall-prone organizational 'time-boxed' structures that usually generate bad undocumented non-literate code. 🤮 Australians and more generally [APAC](https://www.devopsinstitute.com/global-perspective-of-devops-particularly-in-the-apac-j-region-with-dheeraj-nayal-e11/) are found in every survey to be late adopters of Git software such that more people in the corporate world "know JIRA" than "know GIT", and that their [Atlassian Confluence](https://www.atlassian.com/software/confluence) does far-less and requires paid-per-user licensing whereas this fungible.farm mdbook tool is build on free & open software that would cost hundreds of dollars per month per user that this 'dots' software & build actions does for free.
+🦘 : DEAR AUSTRALIANS: Did you knows git software was popularized in corporations globally by an Australian company known as [Atlassian](https://www.atlassian.com/git/tutorials/what-is-git), which at a valuation of $65b USD is the [largest Australian tech company](https://www.spaceship.com.au/learn/what-are-australias-biggest-tech-companies/), more than 2x larger than the next closest competitor Afterpay. 🐨  Atlassian birthed the abomindable GIT SPRINT/SCRUM planning tool known as [JIRA](https://www.atlassian.com/software/jira) that is notorious for "top/down" non-agile waterfall-prone organizational 'time-boxed' structures that usually generate bad undocumented non-literate code. 🤮 Australians and more generally [APAC](https://www.devopsinstitute.com/global-perspective-of-devops-particularly-in-the-apac-j-region-with-dheeraj-nayal-e11/) are found in every survey to be late adopters of Git software such that more people in the corporate world "know JIRA" than "know GIT", and that their [Atlassian Confluence](https://www.atlassian.com/software/confluence) does far-less and requires paid-per-user licensing whereas this fungible.farm mdbook tool is build on free & open software that would cost hundreds of dollars per month per user that this 'dots' software & build actions does for free.
 [Mike Cannon Brookes, Atlassian Founder](https://en.wikipedia.org/wiki/Mike_Cannon-Brookes) &amp; [Grok Ventures](https://fundcomb.com/funds/grok-ventures) which does visionary level impact investments and is therefore somebody with whom I have immense respect.
 But an investment from Grok toward Fungible.Farm the organization is perhaps the only circumstance where I would organizationally consider using Atlassian Products (if the licenses were free). 😜   If you are an organization which uses Atlassian Confluence and/or JIRA can be integrated with Github as a remote and it should *mostly* work fine.

 The 'dots' publishing engine is [mdbook](https://rust-lang.github.io/mdBook/), with [toc](https://github.com/badboy/mdbook-toc) [admonish "material design for mdbook"](https://tommilligan.github.io/mdbook-admonish/) and [svgbob](https://ivanceras.github.io/svgbob-editor/) for diagrams & illustrations, and at a certain point it's probably inevitable that either [MathJax](https://rust-lang.github.io/mdBook/format/mathjax.html) and/or Latex [1](https://latex-cookbook.net/) [2](https://www-cs-faculty.stanford.edu/~knuth/lp.html) will also *likely* to appear in future versions as well as a PUBLISH TO PDF at end of epoch "work period" for [arxiv.org](https://arxiv.org/) & [DOI](https://www.doi.org/registration_agencies.html) *someday* 🤞.